 During World War II ice plants were classified as essential because of the need to preserve food.
 The east portion of the ice company housed the refrigerated locker-rooms.
 People would rent lockers where they could store their food until ready to use in their home.

 In 1974, the Jefferson Ice Company was purchased by a group of Barrington businessmen and the renovation of the Ice House Mall began.
 In the summer of 1978 hundreds gathered to watch the 62 year old Barrington train station be moved across town to the west side of the Ice House Mall.
 In 1980, a restaurant and shops were opened.
 A major renovation and an addition have transformed the original building into today’s charming village of specialties shops.
 It is now a shopping destination preserved with graceful turn-of-the-century architecture.
 It is a piece of preserved history - where you can eat, drink, shop, do business and pamper yourself all day!

 Visit our stores, see your friends, and meet the businesses that call the Ice House home.
 Dine in a 1927 vintage Illinois Central Commuter Railroad car.
-Clothing from toddlers to sophisticated adults, footwear, Toys and educational pieces, Girl Scout supplies, fine and custom jewelry, Fine Art and more is available every day at our stores.
+Clothing from toddlers to sophisticated adults, footwear, Girl Scout supplies, fine and custom jewelry, Fine Art and more is available every day at our stores.
 For more shopping mall information call 847-381-6661.